Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 These wolves will eagerly feed on anyone who lies to Odin or deceives him in any way, so make sure you get your Odin tattoo with pure and respectful intentions!

-As such, wolves of Odin tattoo may be a protective symbol, or a symbol that you’re more perceptive than the average person and can’t be swayed.
+As such, Odin’s wolves tattoo may be a protective symbol, or a symbol that you’re more perceptive than the average person and can’t be swayed.

 Odin’s Steed Tattoos

-Sleipnir is the 8 legged horse Odin rides into battle on.
+Sleipnir is the 8 legged horse Odin rides into action.

 Sleipnir is a shamanic entity, with the ability to slip between worlds.